jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 ## Netlify changes

-The changes here, may well be unique to my setup, and in all honesty, I probably made this issue for myself.
+The changes here, may well be unique to my setup, and in all honesty, I probably made these issues for myself.
 I envisaged a couple of issues that might arise after launching this feature with the site already being live with just English content.
+If following this along, can most likely be skipped.

 * People may already have urls saved that had no locale in them, what would they see?
 * The way my data was being populated based on having that locale meant that if a page was displayed without it, important data would be missing or incorrect